Architecture

 Morgan Library, New York, NY, USA.

-Morgan Library, New York, NY, USA.
-Institution’s website.
+Morgan Library, New York City, NY, USA.
+Morgan Library’s website.

-The Morgan Library was first designed by Charles Follen McKim, and its original purpose was to serve as a private library for financier Pierpont Morgan.
-It’s Renaissance interior is richly decorated with frescoes, stained-glass, tapestries, and a prominent Istrian marble-carved mantlepiece.
-Pierpont Morgan’s collection is comprised of numerous Old Masters’ drawings, medieval and Renaissance manuscripts, photography, art objects, and of course rich archives…
+The Morgan Library was first designed by Charles Follen McKim as a private library for financier Pierpont Morgan.
+Its Renaissance interior is richly decorated with frescoes, stained glass, tapestries, and a prominent Istrian marble-carved mantlepiece.
+Pierpont Morgan’s collection is comprised of numerous Old Masters’ drawings, medieval and Renaissance manuscripts, photography, art objects, and of course rich archives.

 Pierre Cuypers, Library of the Rijksmuseum, 1886, Amsterdam, Netherlands.